dbarrett4/Discord-Queue-Bot/README.md

 Simply change the 'token' attribute in 'config.json' to your bots own token, then run the .exe and your bot will come online.

+The config.json as well as the .exe can be founf in DiscordQueueBot1.0/DiscordQueueBot1.0/bin/Debug/netcoreapp3.1

 Default commands:
 - !j = Joins the user to the queue
 - !l = Removes the user to the queue